DevSilv/ARCHIVED-varts-plain-css/README.md

 ## installation and usage

-this project does not require any installation. you can use it simply by opening the following URL in your browser: https://silvuss.github.io/
+this project does not require any installation. you can use it simply by opening the following URL in your browser: {{ site.data.external-uris.site }}

 ## the technologies and conventions used in this project